zxuuuustupid/zxuuuustupid/README.md

 ## Undergraduate in SMEE of UESTC
 ### In Center for system reliability and safety of UESTC, China

-&#9679; I’m currently researching on fault detection of train tranmission systems with zero-fault sample (also CZSL and LLM)
+&#9679; I’m currently researching on AI4Reliability including but not limited to transfer learning, few/zero shot learning
-&#9679; Interested in Large Model (LM) !
+&#9679; Interested in llm such as rag, clip, rl!
 &#9679; Ask me about anything you want to know
 &#9679; How to reach me: zhixuduan@std.uestc.edu.cn / zhixuduan123@gmail.com
 &#9679; Pronouns: he